-A digital wallet lets you make payments in stores, online, or in apps with just one wave or tap of your smartphone.
+A digital wallet lets you make payments in stores, online, or via an app with just one wave—or tap—of your smartphone.
 But how do you set your digital wallet up, and which one should you choose?
 Keep reading to find out.

 Digital wallets are online payment tools, usually in the form of an app.
 The wallet securely stores virtual versions of debit and credit cards, so you don’t need to enter your card details or carry a physical card at all to make payments.
-Save digital tickets and e-vouchers here, too, so you always have the documents you need on hand.
+You can also save digital tickets and e-vouchers there, so you always have the documents you need on hand.

 How does a digital wallet work?

-A digital wallet uses app software to link your payment details from your connected bank account to the vendor that the transaction is being made with.
+- A digital wallet uses software to link your payment details from your connected bank account to the vendor that the transaction is being made with.

-Different apps allow different access—open wallets (accepted at most retailers) enable online purchases, contactless in-store payments, and cashback, and may even allow withdrawals at select ATMs.
+- Different apps allow different types of access—open wallets (accepted at most retailers) enable online purchases, contactless in-store payments, and cashback—and may even allow withdrawals at select ATMs.

 Payments with Apple Pay are verified using Touch or Face ID, so you can have maximum security with minimal effort.